CUBRID/cubrid-manual/en/sql/schema/index_stmt.rst

     *   From CUBRID 10.0, table name should not be omitted.

     *   From CUBRID 10.0, even if you add column names at the end of a table name, these will be ignored and recreated with the same columns with the previous index.

-    *   Prefix index feature is deprecated, so it is not recommended anymore.

 The following is an example of recreating index.